Skip to main content

 where H: HaystackOf<'a, I>,

-Returns a Self::Capture representing every full match of this Regex in the provided haystack, similar to slice_all_matching.
+Returns an iterator over Self::Captures representing every full match of this Regex in the provided haystack, similar to slice_all_matches.
 This can optionally include overlapping matches.
+Read more

 Auto Trait Implementations§